-As indicated earlier, our experience with schools has shown that we can guarantee authentic learning experiences for students if the overall weekly schedule devotes some time exclusively to this kind of learning.
-During enrichment clusters, nongraded groups of students come together for approximately one half-day per week because they share common interests that bind them together and a willingness to work cooperatively within a relatively unstructured learning environment.
+As indicated earlier, our experience with schools has shown that we can guarantee authentic learning experiences for students if the overall weekly schedule devotes some time focused exclusively on the kind of learning just discussed.
+During enrichment clusters, non-graded groups of students come together for approximately one-half day per week because they share common interests that bind them together and a willingness to work cooperatively within a relatively unstructured learning environment.
 Information collected in student portfolios assists students and teachers in making decisions about the clusters in which they might like to work.
-Block-scheduling arrangements, or selectively borrowing one class meeting per month from the regular schedule has allowed numerous schools to set aside the time necessary for enrichment clusters.
+Block scheduling arrangements, or selectively borrowing one class meeting per month from the regular schedule has allowed numerous schools to set aside the time necessary for enrichment clusters.